gohugoio/hugo/content/en/getting-started/configuration.md

 ## All Configuration Settings

-The following is the full list of Hugo-defined variables with their default value in parentheses.
+The following is the full list of Hugo-defined variables.
 Users may choose to override those values in their site config file(s).

 ### archetypeDir